 - establish a leading rural centre for honours, and postgraduate research training in rural aged care workforce and health delivery initiatives

-- develop a strategic direction for the initiative that:
+- develop a strategic direction for the Centre that:

 - has strong links with consumers, industry and government

-- addresses Victoria and Australian government research priorities
+- addresses Victorian and Australian government research priorities

 - develops and/or strengthens international links and undertakes comparative research, and